 Emergency COVID-19 measures passed by Federal, state and local governments have created a confusing patchwork of tenant protections.
 To see if any protections apply to you, start at the Federal level and work down the list from Federal, to state, to local.
 NOTE: Commercial tenants can skip directly to STEP THREE -Local Protections.

 STEP ONE: CHECK FEDERAL PROTECTIONS

 Federal CDC Temporary Eviction Halt

-Effective 9/4/20 through 3/31/21, the Centers for Disease Control and Prevention (CDC) has placed a nationwide halt on evictions of qualified residential tenants.
+Effective 9/4/20 through 6/30/21, the Centers for Disease Control and Prevention (CDC) has placed a nationwide halt on evictions of qualified residential tenants.
 You can read more about the CDC ban here.
 California has also enacted statewide eviction bans that generally provide greater protection for tenants experiencing COVID-19 financial distress (see State Protections below).
 However, if you are experiencing financial distress that is not COVID-19 related you might still be protected by the CDC's eviction ban.
 Nolo offers an FAQ on the CDC Eviction Halt along with a free, downloadable declaration.
 NOTE: On 5/521 the U.S. Court for the District of Columbia invalidated the nationwide CDC moratorium, meaning landlords subject to the moratorium can resume evictions.

 Federal Mortgage-Based Protections